BhavyaShany/VisionGuard-AI/README.md

 3. Upload an image or video, or start the webcam.
 4. The model detects PPE items in real time.
 5. View detection results with confidence scores.
+6. The Violations get stored in separate log.
+7. You can download the Violations in a CSV file.

 ---